 - No need to provide an additional nutrient supply

-- Increase your confidence level to make your own fertilizer in future
+- Increase your confidence level to make your fertilizer in future

 How to determine which additives I need most?

-No matter what you grow in your backyard, do the soil test first.
-It will help you determine the ingredients you need most and the present soil condition.
+Whatever you grow in your backyard, do the soil test first.
+It will help you determine the ingredients you need most and the soil condition.

 You can quickly get a cheap soil test kit from your local garden centers or online stores.
-If you find difficulties, go to the nearest agricultural extension center for help.
+If you find difficulties, contact the nearest agricultural extension center for help.
 They will do it for you.

 Based on your soil test report, you can add the ingredients to your compost pile for the best soil amendment.